huytran216/LiveFly_toolbox/README.md

 2. Bioformat package for MATLAB: version 5.2.1 or higher.
 3. The LiveFly toolbox: available for download from: https://github.com/huytran216/LiveFly_toolbox

+## Getting started

+Extract the LiveFly_toolbox.
+Extract the Bioformat package for MATLAB (bfmatlab folder) into the LiveFly's Tool folder.

+Load and analyze movies!

 ## Input

 1. A time-lapse 3D movie captured with a confocal microscope.
 The compatible file formats are .czi or .lsm commonly used in time-lapse microscopy.
 The movie has two channels: one for the nuclei markers and one for MCP-GFP/PP7 proteins.